httpwg/http2-spec/draft.md

 # Next Steps

-There are three separable aspects to this proposal:

-* The concept of alternate services

-* The Alt-Svc header field

-* The http2-tls-relaxed protocol

-In evaluating it, they should be considered separately.

-Depending on what aspects we decide to adopt, there are also a number of related issues that should be discussed:

-* DNS: Alternate services are also amenable to DNS-based discovery.
-If there is sufficient interest, a future revision may include a proposal for that.

 * Upgrade: For some flows, it may be advantageous to do an "upgrade dance" to the tls-relaxed protocol, a la STARTTLS.
 If there is sufficient interest, a future revision may also include a proposal for that.